-The legend is not displayed during animation except when recording the animation.
+The legend is not displayed during animation.

 Animation can be cancelled by giving either the Animate command or the Stop command on the GSA toolbar.
 Giving any command that cannot be acted on during the animation will also cause the animation to stop.